How I Got Started in Real Estate

 My real estate investments

 It got tougher and tougher to buy rentals as prices increased in Colorado so we started to flip more houses.
 We also saw fewer and fewer foreclosures.
 We went from flipping 8 houses to 13 to 18 to 26 in one year.
 I bought 16 rentals from 2010 to 2015, but stopped in 2015 because I could not cash flow in Colorado anymore.
-Then in 2017 I found commercial rentals and have bought 6 more properties including a 68,000 square foot strip mall where my office is.
+Then in 2017, I found commercial rentals and I have bought more than 20 commercial properties including a 68,000 square foot strip mall where my office is.